salonishenoy/FractureDetection_YOLOv8/README.md

 * This repository provides a complete solution for detecting 7 bone fractures in the human arm using YOLOv8.
 It includes model weights and the code for training the model.
 * The annotated dataset was taken from object detection dataset from kaggle (here, https://www.kaggle.com/datasets/pkdarabi/bone-fracture-detection-computer-vision-project/data)
+* This model is trained using YOLOv8n (nano) for 3 epochs (more epochs couldn't run due to hardware constraints)

 The model detects the following types of bone fractures:
   1. Elbow Positive